Redistricting in Virginia: Virginia Redistricting Commission

 The Virginia General Assembly passed HJ 615 in 2019 and SJ 18 in 2020 to amend the state constitution to form a redistricting commission for the 2021 redistricting process.
 In accordance with Virginia's process for amending the state constitution, this proposed amendment had to pass through the General Assembly in two successive legislatures before being passed on to Virginia voters, who voted on this referendum in November 2020.
 The amendment created a sixteen-member commission, composed of eight citizens, two Senate Democrats, two Senate Republicans, two House Democrats, and two House Republicans, to redistrict Virginia, instead of the General Assembly.
 It also cements requirements for commission transparency and historic civil rights protections for racial and ethnic minorities in the Virginia Constitution.
 If the commission cannot agree or if the General Assembly rejects the commission's map twice, the Virginia Supreme Court will redraw the districts in accordance with existing standards, likely with the help of a Special Master.
 The amendment passed with 65.69% of the vote on November 3, 2020.

-The commission failed to agree on maps for the new districts, so in accordance with the Virginia Constitution, the Supreme Court took over responsibility from the group and completed the redistricting process in December 2021 with the help of two court-appointed special masters.
+For the first cycle following the 2020 Census, the commission failed to agree on maps for the new districts, so in accordance with the Virginia Constitution, the Supreme Court took over responsibility from the group and completed the redistricting process in December 2021 with the help of two court-appointed special masters.